Last Updated on November 2, 2020 by Sweet and Savoury Pursuits

 Healthy Bean Dip

-Now let's get back to this delicious and healthy Butternut Squash and White Bean dip.
-The white kidney beans and the butternut squash are rich in dietary fibre and antioxidants which make this dip actually good for you!
+This delicious and healthy Butternut Squash and White Bean dip is great for serving as an appetizer or as a side dish.
+The white kidney beans and the butternut squash are rich in dietary fibre and antioxidants which make this dip good for you!
 Spices such as cumin, coriander and cayenne help to flavour this dip and make it savoury and delicious.

 The best part is this dip couldn't have been any easier or faster to make than in my blender.
 In very little time, the Vitamix effortlessly blended all of my ingredients into a creamy and ultra-smooth dip.